DavidFerreiro/ProteinModelerABC/README.md

 sbatch launch_Simu.sh
 ```
 ## Fast examples ready to be run
-The [Fast-examples] [computer](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/Fast-Examples) are almost ready to be run.
+The [Fast-examples](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/Fast-examples) are almost ready to be run.
 The user should go to the directory and:
 ```
 make instal
 ```